New

 WARNING: Using only Azure CLI login is not recommended for production use, as it requires spawning a new Azure CLI process each time an authentication token is needed.
 Refer to our documentation on how to authenticate to Azure using Environmental Variables.

-cloudquery sync ./config.yml
+cloudquery sync azure_to_postgresql.yaml

 Now you can connect to Postgres and explore the data.
 For example, you can use this is an example query you can use to ensure your data has been correctly synced.
 This query finds all the storage accounts that are allowing non-HTTPS traffic:

-docker exec -it postgres_container /bin/bash
+docker exec -it postgres_container psql -U postgres -c "

-SELECT * from azure_storage_accounts where enable_https_traffic_only = false;
+SELECT * FROM azure_storage_accounts WHERE enable_https_traffic_only = false;

 How to Use dbt to Transform Azure Data into a Cloud Asset Inventory #